moise-mulungu/mixed-react-projects/project-info/teamdm/teamdm.md

 * read about: nextjs 'next/head'
 * read ./training.md
   * please understand everything here: https://www.vocabularyof.tech/vcs/git/new-git-repo
-  * practice your snippets on Friday afternoons (if you have an coding challenge interview where the interviewers watch you type code, I want them to say, "Wow, this guy is fast")
+  * ongoing: practice your snippets on Friday afternoons (if you have an coding challenge interview where the interviewers watch you type code, I want them to say, "Wow, this guy is fast!")
 ## depends on DM
-  * set up Jira (Duncan will create an account and provide the details)
+  * set up Jira (Duncan will create an account and provide the details)(will be delayed past Tuesday)

 # Duncan tasks
 ## next
-* send Moise Jira plan
-  * look around
-  * describe how it should work
-* buy the new React course by Comeau - see if pass it to Moise
 ## depends on MM
 * take Moise Agile notes and adapt to a document of OUR process (Moise will add his )
 ## done: